VictorRodriguez/operating-systems-lecture/labs/gcc/README.md

 As we can see the foo function is the one that consume 99.99 % of the time of our application, which make sense when we check the source code.

+## perf record (profile code)

 If we compile with debug flag : -g

 ```
 make debug
 ```

 simple-math-ben -> Annotate foo:

 We can see the exact code in simple-math-bench.c that is spending most of the % of the CPU usage:

 ```
 Percent│      mov    -0xc18(%rbp),%rax